ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 ## Density of States

-The electronic Density of states (DOS) describes the distribution of electronic states in a material with respect to their energy.
-More precisely, it tells us how many electronic states, for a system of volume $V$, can be occupied in a small (infinitesimal) energy range near a specific energy $E$.
-The DOS is defined as:
+The electronic density of states (DOS) contains information about the number of electronic states with certain energies.
+Mathematically, it is defined as

 $$
-\mathrm{DOS}(E) = \sum_{n} \int_{0}^{\frac{(2\pi)^3}{V}}
+\mathrm{DOS}(E) = \sum_{n} \sum_{\mathbf{k}}
-                  \delta(E - \epsilon_{n\mathbf{k}})
+                  \delta(E - \epsilon_{n\mathbf{k}}),
-                  d\mathbf{k},
 $$

-where $\epsilon_{n\mathbf{k}}$ are the Kohn-Sham eigenvalues for band $n$ and k-point $\mathbf{k}$.
+where $\epsilon_{n\mathbf{k}}$ are the Kohn-Sham eigenvalues for band $n$ and k-point $\mathbf{k}$ and the integral is over the first Brillouin zone.

-For a molecular system, the DOS looks exactly the same to the eigenenergy spectrum and is discrete, since we only one k-point (the $\Gamma$ point).
+For a molecular system, the DOS consists of a series of discrete peaks at the energies of the molecular Kohn-Sham orbitals, since we only use one k-point (the $\Gamma$ point) for DFT calculations of isolated molecules.
-However, for periodic systems, each k-point has a set of eigenenergies and the DOS should become continuous.
-For example, here are two DOS plots of a water molecule (isolated system) and carbon diamond (periodic system):
+In contrast, for DFT calculations of crystals, we use many k-points to samples the first Brillouin zone and in this case the discrete peaks merge to form a continous curve.
+For example, here are graphs of the DOS of a water molecule (isolated molecule) and carbon diamond (periodic crystal):

 <figure markdown="span">
   ![DOS_m_c](./assets/dos_mol_crystal.svg) </figure>

-Since the DOS and the band structure are both related the Kohn-Sham eigenvalues, intuitively, the DOS can also be related to the band structures: bands with large energy dispersion in the Brillouin zone result in low DOS spread across a large interval, whereas less dispersive (more flat) bands result in high DOS near a small energy interval.
+The shape of the DOS is intimately connected to the band structure of a crystal: bands with a strong dispersion (i.e. the Kohn-Sham energies change rapidly along a path in k-space) result in low DOS spread over a large interval, whereas less dispersive (i.e. flatter) bands result in high DOS in a smaller energy interval.

-In insulators and semiconductors, the DOS is zero inside the band gap, as there are no available states in that energy range.
-Hence, the DOS can give us an accurate estimation of the band gap (unlike the band structure plot which only goes along a certain path in the Brillouin zone, DOS reflects eigenvalues of all k-points in the Brillouin zone).
+For insulators and semiconductors, the DOS is zero inside the band gap, as there are no Kohn-Sham states in that energy range.
+Hence, the DOS allows us to determine the band gap of a crystal (unlike a band structure plot which only shows the KS energies along a specific path in the Brillouin zone, the DOS contains information about the KS energies at all k-points in the first Brillouin zone).

 ### Smearing